30518 - INTRODUCTION TO BLOCKCHAIN

 Go to class group/s: 31

 To feel comfortable in this course, you should have some basic accounting knowledge.
-You should also be familiar with basic R programming language.
+You should also be familiar with basic Python or any other programming language.

 The ability to understand and leverage brand new technologies is nowadays a fundamental requirement.
 This course provides a comprehensive overview of what blockchain is and how it works.
 It explores the transition from the accounting traditional ledger to a distributed one and describes how transactions occur under this new paradigm.
 Insights on how blockchain affect the future of industry and organizations also are covered.
 The course also covers aspects related to automation of assurance procedures and provides some concepts to develop a blockchain system.
 Finally, an introduction to the concept of the digitalization of assets and related contract automation which leads to Smart Contracts are discussed.
 The mission of this course is to introduce concepts and tools to understand the potential of blockchain technology in real world applications.